seandstewart/bardly/pending/romances/cymbeline/uncut.md

 **Soothsayer**
 *\[Reads]*
-‘When as a lion’s whelp shall, to himself unknown, without seeking find, and be embraced by a
+'When as a lion's whelp shall, to himself unknown, without seeking find, and be embraced by a
 piece of tender air; and when from a stately cedar
 shall be lopped branches, which, being dead many
 years, shall after revive, be jointed to the old
 stock, and freshly grow; then shall Posthumus end
 his miseries, Britain be fortunate and flourish in
-peace and plenty.’
+peace and plenty.'
-Thou, Leonatus, art the lion’s whelp;
+Thou, Leonatus, art the lion's whelp;
 The fit and apt construction of thy name,
 Being Leonatus, doth import so much.

 *\[To CYMBELINE]*
 The piece of tender air, thy virtuous daughter,
-Which we call ‘mollis aer;’ and ‘mollis aer’
+Which we call 'mollis aer;' and 'mollis aer'
-We term it ‘mulier:’ which ‘mulier’ I divine
+We term it 'mulier:' which 'mulier' I divine
 Is this most constant wife; who, even now,
 Answering the letter of the oracle,
-Unknown to you, unsought, were clipp’d about
+Unknown to you, unsought, were clipp'd about
 With this most tender air.

 **CYMBELINE**